-- Rinse the reaction tube with the sample to be tested, and then fill it to the 5 mL mark with the sample. - 2.
+- 1. Rinse the reaction tube with the sample to be tested, and then fill it to the 5 mL mark with the sample. - 2.
 While holding the double-tipped ampoule in a vertical position, snap the upper tip using the tip breaking tool (fig. 1). - 3.
 Invert the ampoule and position the open end over the reaction tube.
-Snap the upper tip and allow the contents to drain into the reaction tube (fig. 1). - Cap the reaction tube and shake it vigorously for 30 seconds.
+Snap the upper tip and allow the contents to drain into the reaction tube (fig. 1). - 4.
+Cap the reaction tube and shake it vigorously for 30 seconds.
 Allow the tube to stand undisturbed for 1 minute. - 5.
 Make sure that the flexible tubing is firmly attached to the CHEMet ampoule tip. - 6.
 Insert the CHEMet assembly (tubing first) into the reaction tube making sure that the end of the flexible tubing is at the bottom of the tube.
 Break the tip of the CHEMet ampoule by gently pressing it against the side of the reaction tube (fig. 2).
 The ampoule should draw in fluid only from the organic phase (bottom layer). - 7.
-When filling is complete, remove the CHEMet assembly from the reaction tube.
+When filling is complete, remove the CHEMet assembly from the reaction tube. - Remove the flexible tubing from the CHEMet ampoule and wipe all liquid from the exterior of the ampoule.
+Place an ampoule cap firmly onto the tip of the CHEMet ampoule.
+Invert the ampoule several times, allowing the bubble to travel from end to end.